likundec/likundec.github.io/getting-started/index.md

 ## Scaffolding

-How Skinny Bones is organized and what the various files are.
+How Kun Li is organized and what the various files are.
 All posts, layouts, includes, stylesheets, assets, and whatever else is grouped nicely under the root folder.
 The compiled Jekyll site outputs to `_site/`.

 ```bash
 jekyll-theme-skinny-bones-master